-- (2) Under the Company's Amended and Restated Change of Control Severance Plan, effective November 1, 2020 (the "Change of Control Severance Plan"), upon the occurrence of any of certain termination events following a change-of-control of the Company (a "double-trigger" event), certain executive officers of the Company, including the NEOs, would be entitled to receive cash severance payments.
-Mr. Lynch does not participate in the Change of Control Severance Plan pursuant to the terms of his Employment Agreement. - 34 2023 Proxy Statement
+(2) Under the Company's Amended and Restated Change of Control Severance Plan, effective November 1, 2020 (the "Change of Control Severance Plan"), upon the occurrence of any of certain termination events following a change-of-control of the Company (a "double-trigger" event), certain executive officers of the Company, including the NEOs, would be entitled to receive cash severance payments.
+Mr. Lynch does not participate in the Change of Control Severance Plan pursuant to the terms of his Employment Agreement.

+Proxy Statement

 Under the Change of Control Severance Plan, the NEOs would be entitled to receive cash severance payments as "Tier 2 Participants" (which participants are designated by the Board or the Compensation Committee, and generally comprise the members of the Company's Executive Leadership Team, excepting the Chief Executive Officer).
-These payments are equivalent to (i) eighteen months of base salary; (ii) the annual bonus amount the officer would earn under any quarterly or annual non-equity incentive-based compensation plan then in effect, calculated at the achievement of target performance (the "Target Bonus Amount"), multiplied by 1.5; (iii) a pro rata portion of any quarterly or annual bonus payout under any non-equity incentive-based compensation plan then in effect, calculated as the greater of (1) the Target Bonus Amount, (2) the projected performance that would have been achieved as of the change-of-control if the qualifying termination occurs in the year of the change-of-control, or (3) the actual performance for the year of the qualifying termination; (iv) 18 months of COBRA coverage; and (v) six months' outplacement services.
-Such payments in connection with a change-of-control termination event will be paid solely in lieu of, and not in addition to, any other severance payments or benefits payable under any offer letter, employment agreement, severance plan or arrangement, or other program.
-The pro rata amounts earned by the NEOs under the annual incentive award program, or the MIP, if any, in 2022 are not included in the table above since those awards would have been fully earned as of December 25, 2022 and thus are not considered to be accelerated upon termination as of such date.
-Based on the Company's failure to achieve the 2022 Operating Income metric threshold, payouts for each NEO under the MIP for the year ended December 25, 2022, were zero.
-The Change of Control Severance Plan has an indefinite term subject to termination by the Compensation Committee upon 18 months written notice.
+These payments are equivalent to (i) eighteen months of base salary; (ii) the annual bonus amount the officer would earn under any quarterly or annual non-equity incentive-based compensation plan then in effect, calculated at the achievement of target performance (the "Target Bonus Amount,"), multiplied by 1.5; (iii) a pro rata portion of any quarterly or annual bonus payout under any non-equity incentive-based compensation plan then in effect, calculated at the achievement of target performance (the "Target Bonus Amount,"), multiplied by 1.5; (iii) a pro rata portion of any quarterly or annual bonus payout under any non-equity incentive-based compensation plan then in effect, calculated at the achievement of target performance (the "Target Bonus Amount, (2) the projected performance that would have been achieved as of the change-of-control if the qualifying termination occurs in the year of the change-of-control, or (3) the actual performance for the year of the qualifying termination event will be paid solely in lieu of, and not in addition to, any other severance payments or benefits payable under any offer letter, employment agreement, severance plan or arrangement, or other program.
+The pro rata amounts earned by the NEOs under the annual incentive award program, or the MIP, if any, in 2022 are not included in the table above since those awards would have been fully earned as of December 25, 2022, and thus are not considered to be accelerated upon termination as of such date.
+Based on the Company's failure to achieve the 2020 Operating Income metric threshold, payouts for each NEO under the MIP for the year ended December 25, 2022, were zero.
+The Change of Control Severance Plan has

 Generally, pursuant to the plans and agreements, a change of control means (i) the dissolution or liquidation of the Company or a merger, consolidation, or reorganization of the Company with one or more other entities in which the Company is not the surviving entity, (ii) a sale of substantially all of the assets of the Company to another person or entity, or (iii) any transaction (including without limitation a merger or reorganization in which the Company is the surviving entity) which results in any person or entity owning 50% or more of the combined voting power of all classes of stock of the Company.
-The amounts shown in this column as cash severance are estimates of the "double trigger" cash severance payments that would be payable to the executive assuming that a termination of employment occurred (in which the executive would be entitled to such payments) following consummation of the change of control.
+The amounts shown in this column as cash severance are estimates of the "double trigger" cash severance payments that would be payable to the executive assuming that a termination of employment occurred (in which the executive would be entitled to such payments) following consummation of the control.